grafana/grafana/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 Permissions assigned to a user within an organization control the extent to which the user has access to and can update the following organization resources:

-- dashboard and dashboard folders
+- dashboards and folders
+- alerts
 - playlists
-- users
+- users within that organization
 - data sources
 - teams
 - organization and team settings
 - plugins
+- annotations
+- library panels
+- API keys

 ### Organization roles

-Organization role-based permissions are global, which means that each permission level applies to all Grafana resources.
-For example, an editor can see and update _all_ dashboards in an organization.
+Organization role-based permissions are global, which means that each permission level applies to all Grafana resources within an given organization.
+For example, an editor can see and update _all_ dashboards in an organization, unless those dashboards have been specifically restricted using [dashboard permissions]({{< relref "manage-dashboard-permissions/_index.md">}}).

 Grafana uses the following roles to control user access: